AndroidGamesResearch/Interaction-Analysis-for-Game-Research/interaction principles/README.md

                     ▼                           ▼
                Null = 0                     Null = 1
 ```
 This distinction between additive and multiplicative interaction is well
-established in epidemiological methodology, where evidence of
+established in epidemiological methodology, where evidence of interaction
-interaction can depend on the scale on which the joint relationship is
+can depend on the scale on which the joint relationship is evaluated.
-evaluated.

-**Methodological source:**\
+**Methodological source:**
-VanderWeele TJ, Knol MJ. *A Tutorial on Interaction.* Epidemiologic
+VanderWeele TJ, Knol MJ. *A Tutorial on Interaction.* Epidemiologic Methods.
-Methods.
-2014;3(1):33--72.\
+2014;3(1):33–72.
 **[DOI: 10.1515/em-2013-0005](https://doi.org/10.1515/em-2013-0005)**
 ---

 ## 2.1 Additive Interaction